LiuTingWed/SAM-Not-Perfect/README.md

 }
 ```

-## :clap: Acknowledgements
+## Acknowledgement

-Thanks for the diligent efforts of the authors involved in the [Segment Anything](https://github.com/facebookresearch/segment-anything).
+Thanks for the efforts of the authors involved in the [Segment Anything](https://github.com/facebookresearch/segment-anything).